 Initiative 9b: Better engage students outside of the traditional learning environments with an aim toward personal and career pathway development.

-Initiative 9c: Partner with the Honors College to develop more learning opportunities for students through the sharing faculty, staff, space and other relevant resources.
+Initiative 9c: Partner with the Honors College to develop more learning opportunities for students through the sharing of faculty, staff, space, and other relevant resources.

 Strategic Priority 10: Recruit and retain outstanding faculty.